Khrista Johnson, J.D.

 Professor Johnson began her legal career with Latham & Watkins LLP in Los Angeles.
 During her first two years of practice, she was selected as a Washington, D.C. delegate by the State Bar of California and the Los Angeles County Bar Association Taxation section to present a policy paper on charitable giving and planning before the Internal Revenue Service and the Treasury Department, which was later published.
 She has practiced international tax law in Paris and completed a clerkship in New York with the Honorable Barrington D. Parker of the U.S. Court of Appeals for the Second Circuit.

-Professor Johnson teaches Federal Income Taxation, International Taxation, and Federal Income Taxation of Business Entities.
+Professor Johnson teaches Federal Income Taxation, International Taxation, Federal Income Taxation of Business Entities, and Criminal Law.
 She is also an active member of the Christian Legal Society on campus.